unknown-2018/Update-Simulation/README.md

     ./test

     ```
-* In the above, "homeDirectory" should be replaced with the name of the machine home  directory.
+* In the above, "homeDirectory" should be replaced with the name of your machine home directory.